redis/redis-doc/topics/sentinel.md

 * **ACL** (`>= 6.2`) This command manages the Sentinel Access Control List.
 For more information refer to the [ACL](/topics/acl) documentation page and the [_Sentinel Access Control List authentication_](#sentinel-access-control-list-authentication).
 * **AUTH** (`>= 5.0.1`) Authenticate a client connection.
 For more information refer to the `AUTH` command and the [_Configuring Sentinel instances with authentication_ section](#configuring-sentinel-instances-with-authentication).
 * **CLIENT** This command manages client connections.
-For more information refer to the its subcommands' pages.
+For more information refer to its subcommands' pages.
 * **COMMAND** (`>= 6.2`) This command returns information about commands.
 For more information refer to the `COMMAND` command and its various subcommands.
 * **HELLO** (`>= 6.0`) Switch the connection's protocol.
 For more information refer to the `HELLO` command.
 * **INFO** Return information and statistics about the Sentinel server.
 For more information see the `INFO` command.